 1. An independent audit in compliance with Generally Accepted Auditing Standards will be performed annually by a qualified external auditor in accordance with applicable State Law and the DeKalb County Code.

-In Compliance 2.
-DeKalb County will maintain an internal audit function and conduct financial, operational, compliance, and performance audits on a periodic basis.
-In Compliance DeKalb County will prepare an Annual Comprehensive Financial Report (ACFR) in accordance with Generally Accepted Accounting Principles (GAAP).
+2. DeKalb County will maintain an internal audit function and conduct financial, operational, compliance, and performance audits on a periodic basis.

+3. DeKalb County will prepare an Annual Comprehensive Financial Report (ACFR) in accordance with Generally Accepted Accounting Principles (GAAP).
 DeKalb County will strive to prepare the ACFR to meet the standards of the GFOA Certificate of Achievement in Financial Reporting Program and will submit the ACFR annually for a certificate review.

-DeKalb County will establish and maintain professional accounting practices.
-In Compliance Accounting systems will conform to the County's budget basis, with conversions to GAAP provided in the ACFR.
-In Compliance 5.
-DeKalb County will maintain accurate records of fixed assets to ensure proper stewardship of public property.
-In Compliance 6.
+4. DeKalb County will establish and maintain professional accounting practices.
+Accounting systems will conform to the County's budget basis, with conversions to GAAP provided in the ACFR.

+5. DeKalb County will maintain accurate records of fixed assets to ensure proper stewardship of public property.

 An ongoing system of financial reporting will be maintained to meet the needs of the County.
 The system will promote budgetary control and comparative analysis.

+Debt Policies

-In Compliance D ebt Policies 1.
-DeKalb County will follow a policy of full disclosure on every financial report and bond prospectus.
-In Compliance 2.
+1. DeKalb County will follow a policy of full disclosure on every financial report and bond prospectus.

 DeKalb County will use voted general obligation debt to fund general purpose public improvements which cannot be financed from current revenues or other sources.

-In Compliance 3.
-Revenue Bonds will be issued only when revenues are enough to satisfy operating expenses, coverage factors, and existing debt service requirements.
-In Compliance 4.
-DeKalb County will utilize lease purchase or short-term debt in those situations where the economies of scale make either internal or bond financing impractical or cost inefficient.
-In Compliance 5.
+3. Revenue Bonds will be issued only when revenues are enough to satisfy operating expenses, coverage factors, and existing debt service requirements.

+4. DeKalb County will utilize lease purchase or short-term debt in those situations where the economies of scale make either internal or bond financing impractical or cost inefficient.

 DeKalb County will, as needs arise, utilize professional individuals or firms to assist in the preparation and issuance of County bonds, notes, or lease finance obligations.
 Standing financial advisory or bond counsel contracts should be rebid at least every three years.

-In Compliance 6.
-The scheduled maturity of bond issuances generally should not exceed the useful life of the capital project or asset(s) financed.
-In Compliance 7.
-DeKalb County will generally consider refunding outstanding indebtedness if one or more of the following conditions exist: (1) net present value savings are at least 3% of the par amount of the refunding bonds; (2) the bonds to be refunded contain restrictive or outdated covenants; or (3) restructuring debt is la Compliance 8 deemed advisable.
-DeKalb County will consider the purchase of bond insurance or other forms of In Compliance credit enhancement if the savings exceed the cost.
-In Compliance 9.
+6. The scheduled maturity of bond issuances generally should not exceed the useful life of the capital project or asset(s) financed.

+7. DeKalb County will generally consider refunding outstanding indebtedness if one or more of the following conditions exist: (1) net present value savings are at least 3% of the par amount of the refunding bonds; (2) the bonds to be refunded contain restrictive or outdated covenants; or (3) restructuring debt is deemed advisable.

+8. DeKalb County will consider the purchase of bond insurance or other forms of credit enhancement if the savings exceed the cost.

 DeKalb County will conduct competitive sales for all issues unless circumstances dictate otherwise.
-Negotiated sales may be considered if one or more of the following criteria exists: A. extremely large issue size In Compliance
+Negotiated sales may be considered if one or more of the following criteria exists:

+A. extremely large issue size